 Here is a checklist of ways to ensure your home's Wi-Fi is optimized for Sense and other IoT products you likely use.
+More detail on these requirements follows.
 Apologies for the length of this discussion, but it is intended to offer as many options as possible.

-NOTE: If you are not sure how to address these Wi-Fi essentials, please contact your Internet Service Provider (ISP) for additional guidance.
+NOTE: If you are not sure how to address the following Wi-Fi essentials, please contact your Internet Service Provider (ISP) for guidance.

 1. Signal strength - (Essential)